isekream/CodeCompass/windsurfrules.md

 - Extract reusable logic into custom hooks.
 - Use React.memo, useMemo, and useCallback judiciously to prevent unnecessary re-renders.
 - Avoid dangerouslySetInnerHTML; sanitize content if absolutely necessary.

+### Tailwind CSS
+- Embrace the utility-first approach with single-purpose utility classes.
+- Customize the design system via tailwind.config.js, using theme.extend to maintain defaults.
+- Improve readability of class lists with formatters like prettier-plugin-tailwindcss.
+- Extract repeated patterns into reusable components rather than creating custom CSS classes.
+- Use @apply sparingly and only for highly reusable, complex components.
+- Design with a mobile-first approach, using responsive prefixes (sm:, md:, etc.) for larger screens.
+- Ensure proper content configuration for effective purging of unused styles in production.
+- Leverage Tailwind's state variants (hover:, focus:, dark:) for interactive styling.

 ### Django
 - Follow the standard Django app structure.